SalesVista/stateless-validation/README.md

 - Is 3 to 64 characters long
 - Consists of only lowercase letters, numbers, underscores, or hyphens

+### `sv.convertToSlug(string, opts)`

+Convert the given string into a valid slug.

+Accepts a single string (and an optional object) and returns a string.

+The conversion process includes:

+- coercing the argument into a string
+- replacing whitespace with either `'_'` or a given `opts.whitespaceReplacement`
+- removing non-alphanumeric characters
+- converting to lower-case
+- truncating to first 64 characters
+- potentially prepending a portion of `'abc'` or a given `opts.prefix` to make the slug valid

+Options accepted:

+- `opts.whitespaceReplacement`: string, default `'_'`

+    What to replace any whitespace with.
+Must make a valid slug to be used.
+An empty string will remove whitespace.

+- `opts.prefix`: string, default `'abc'`

+    Used to turn an invalid slug (one not starting with a letter) into a valid slug, by prepending up to 3 characters of this string to the converted value.

 ### `sv.isValidPassword(string)`

 Accepts a single string and returns a boolean indicating if the given string is a valid password.